 Maybe it was John’s humble beginnings of being the youngest of five siblings with his fry cook mom and truck driving dad.
-He overcame childhood polio to become the quarterback of a high school football team that lost every game it played for three seasons.
+He overcame childhood polio to become the quarterback of his high school football team only to lose every game he played for three seasons.

-Nevertheless, the one thing that sets John Force apart from those who have dominated in other fields, from sports to business to politics, is his longevity.
+Anything aspect that sets John Force apart from those who have dominated in other fields, from sports to business to politics, is his longevity.
 We also know John’s not ready to climb out of the driver’s seat anytime soon as it’s Best Miles Ahead for the 2013 NHRA Mello Yello Funny Car Champion.

 Such success led in 2012 to his enshrinement as a first ballot inductee into the International Motorsports Hall of Fame in Talladega, Ala.
 He also is a member of the Motor Sports Hall of Fame of America in Novi, Mich., and in 1996 was the first drag racer ever recognized as Driver of the Year for all of American motor racing.